cem-3000ve1/Miaki/README.md

 - Make sure **reF00D** is active via `ur0:tai/config.txt` or `ux0:tai/config.txt`.
 - Switching Console ID or DevMode can be done **anytime** by re-launching **Miaki**.
 - Keep Miaki installed in case you need to revert changes or reactivate features.
+- With miaki you can install a Testkit firmware but you cannot uninstall it.

 ---